 Enable remote logging to syslog¶

-By default, StackLight sends logs to Elasticsearch.
+By default, StackLight sends logs to OpenSearch.
 However, you can configure StackLight to forward all logs to an external syslog server.
-In this case, StackLight will send logs both to the syslog server and to Elasticsearch.
+In this case, StackLight will send logs both to the syslog server and to OpenSearch.
 Prior to enabling the functionality, consider the following requirements:

 StackLight logging must be enabled